Welcome to the Summer 2014 Quarter at Drexel!

 In the event that a course has reached its maximum capacity as established by the Office of the University Registrar and the department offering the course, a student must appeal to be added into the course – that is, appeal to override the established maximum capacity for the course section.
 Authorization to add a student to a section that has exceeded maximum enrollment capacity must be secured by Thursday, July 3, 2014.

 The appeal to be overridden into a course must be advanced to the academic advisor or Dean's Office.
 The appeal will be reviewed against established criteria for override consideration.
 If the student meets the criteria, he/she must then complete an Add/Drop/Withdraw form and obtain the instructor's signature for the course.

 The instructor's signature on this form is provided as an indication that the addition of the student will not negatively impact his/her ability to achieve learning goals for the course and that the seating capacity of the room has not been exceeded.
 An instructor's signature is not final approval.

 Once the instructor's signature is secured, the student must return the Add/Drop/Withdraw form to his/her academic advisor.

-Students who are on co-op this Spring will be given a time ticket to register for courses.
-The time ticket for students on co-op in the Spring term will be Monday, March 3, 2014 through Friday, March 14, 2014.
+Students who are on co-op this Fall will be given a time ticket to register for courses.
+The time ticket for students on co-op in the Fall term will be Monday, August 18, 2014 through Sunday, August 31, 2014.
 It is important for students to understand the guidelines that apply to the policy so that they do not incur additional charges to their bill.